 A Construction Management Plan (CMP) is proposed to be provided by way of a consent condition.
 This will detail the measures that will be undertaken during construction to ensure that the discharge of dust from the site does not adversely affect the wider environment or any persons.
-Methods to manage dust may include the staging of earthworks across the site, controlling vehicle speeds on site, and providing shelter from the wind for stockpiles.
-These measures will be confirmed once a contractor for the works has been appointed.
+Methods to manage dust may include the staging of earthworks across the site, controlling vehicle speeds on site, and providing shelter from the wind for <a href="stock-pilesstoc